 Anxiety can also arise from feeling out of control in certain situations.
 HSPs tend to be quite tuned into their inner world, which makes them more prone to worrying about the future, or ruminating on past events.
 This can lead to feelings of fear and anxiety which can be difficult to manage.

 Finally, highly sensitive individuals may also struggle with maintaining relationships as they tend to feel deeply about others and experiences around them, including criticism from those close to them.
 This can lead to heightened emotions such as anger and hurt which can further contribute to feelings of stress and overwhelm if not managed well.

 To combat these issues, it is important for highly sensitive individuals to learn how best to manage their sensitivity so they can better handle stressful and overwhelming situations while still staying true to themselves.
 It is also important for an HSPs’ environment to be supportive and understanding, rather than critical or judgmental, so that they feel safe processing their own emotions without fear of repercussions.

 Sensitivity is a common and normal human trait

 We all fall along a continuum of sensitivity.
 But some are born with a higher degree of sensitivity than the rest of the population.

 The trait is not a negative or positive thing; it identifies how someone processes stimuli in the world.

-Highly sensitive people are born this way—they can't control their high sensitivity any more than they could choose to have brown hair instead of blonde hair.
+Highly sensitive people are born this way — they can’t control their high sensitivity any more than they could choose the color of their eyes or hair.

 If you fall anywhere on the spectrum, you could benefit from learning about your sensitivity and how you can better exist within the world as a sensitive person.